DVMOffice/TopicOutcomes/README.md

 private instructor data.
 You upload them directly in `admin.html` whenever you need to import or refresh data.

+## Access model

+- **Instructors**: search their name on the sign-in screen and click it.
+  No email, no password, no code — as simple as typing into a search box.
+- **Administrators** (able to import/manage data): need a separate admin code, entered via the small "Administrator access" link.

+See the Security note below for exactly how this is enforced.

 ## Data model (Firestore)

 ### `instructors/{instructorId}`
 ```json
 { "instructorId": "I001", "name": "Maria Smith", "email": "maria@email.com", "accessType": "email", "active": true }
 ```
+(`email` is optional — instructors without one just don't have it set; it's not used for login anymore, only for reference/export.)

 ### `topics/{topicId}`
 ```json